Deep KKL: Data-driven Output Prediction for Non-Linear Systems: Numerical Simulations

 \subsection{Limitations due to Learning}

-On top of the initialization error detailed in Proposition \ref{proposition_1}, using Deep Learning implies another source of error due to the fact that for a given $\theta$ in $\Theta$ the estimation $\hGM_\theta$ is merely an approximation of the true $\hGM$ on $\mY$, which leads to errors in the open-loop phase of the prediction process.
-The universal approximation theorem of neural networks \cite{csaji2001approximation} guarantees that if we allow the set of necessary parameters for an arbitrary choice of a constant $\delta>0$, there exists a set of parameters $\theta$ in $\Theta$ such that
+On top of the initialization error detailed in Proposition \ref{proposition_1}, using Deep Learning implies another source of error due to the fact that for a given $\theta$ in $\Theta$ the estimation $\psi_\theta$ is merely an approximation of the true $\psi$ on $\mY$, which leads to errors in the open-loop phase of the prediction process.
+The universal approximation theorem of neural networks \cite{csaji2001approximation} guarantees that if we allow the set of necessary parameters to be arbitrary large, then for an arbitrary choice of a constant $\delta>0$, there exists a set of parameters $\theta$ in $\Theta$ such that

-The evaluation of the constant bound $\delta>0$ is difficult, since we do not have access to the ground truth $\hGM$.
-The errors $ |\hGM(z) - \hGM_\theta(z)|$ can have multiple reasons, and we will here ignore aspects of learnability \cite{Valiant1984PAC}, central to machine learning, which try to define relationships between the probability of obtaining low errors as a function on the amount of i.i.d. training samples available to a given learning algorithm and the hypothesis class of the model, i.e. the analytical form (network structure) of the model performing the prediction.
-We leave questions on learnability aside for future work and here concentrate on how a given error obtained by $\hGM_\theta$ impacts the prediction error over time.
+The evaluation of the constant bound $\delta>0$ is difficult, since we do not have access to the ground truth $\psi$.
+The errors $ |\psi(z) - \psi_\theta(z)|$ can have multiple reasons, and we will here ignore aspects of learnability \cite{Valiant1984PAC}, and concentrate on how a given error obtained by $\psi_\theta$ impacts the prediction error over time.
 We formalize this as the following proposition.

 \begin{proposition} Consider $\mY\subset\YY$.
-Assume that $(A,b,\hGM)$ exists such that $(F,\hGM)$ with $F$ defines in \eqref{eq:kkl} is a KKL output predictor for $\mY$.
+Assume that $(A,b,\psi)$ exists such that $(G,\psi)$ with $G$ defines in \eqref{eq:kkl} is a KKL output predictor for $\mY$.
 Assume moreover that:

 and that $\theta$ in $\Theta$ and $\delta>0$ satisfy \eqref{eq:error_deeplearning}.
-Then for all experiments $y\in \mY$, known in the time interval $[0,t]$, a prediction $y_{p\theta}$ at the prediction horizon $p>0$ given as:
+Then for all experiments $y\in \mY$, known in the time interval $[0,h]$, a prediction $\hat y_{\theta}$ at the prediction horizon $p>0$ given as:

 where $\mZ_{\theta}(z_0,p)$ is the solution initiated from $z_0$ at time $p$ of

 satisfies